vohi/minicoin/README.md

 - name: parameterized
   box: generic/ubuntu1804
   roles:
-    - role: arguments
+    - role: role-name
       param1: foo
       param2: bar
     - docker: name
       image: foo/bar
 ```

-minicoin supports a variety of provisioning mechanism.
-As far as the provisioning
-is executed on the guest, it will be run with root privileges.
+For each role name, a subdirectories needs to exist within the `roles` directory.
+minicoin will automatically set up the respective provisioning, depending on the
+diectory contents.

-## Support Provisioners
+## Supported Provisioners

-minicoin will set up a vagrant provisioner depending on the contents of the
+For each role specified, minicoin will set up one or more vagrant provisioners
+depending on the contents of the respective `role` directory.
+Docker containers
-respective `role` directory.
-Docker containers can be run using the special role
+can be run using the special role type `docker`.

-type `docker`.
+As far as the provisioning is executed on the guest, it will be run with root
+privileges.

 ### Scripted